martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 5.8.0 for 1.13d
+Vanilla Frosting 5.9.0 for 1.13d
 By Jonathan Vasquez (fearedbliss)
-Released on Monday, January 12, 2015
+Released on Saturday, January 17, 2015
 -----------------------------------------------

 **** Back from 1.09 ****